proinsias/an-independent-mind/docs/Books/Seeing Gender.md

 ---

+What it boils down to is, people who face systemic and daily oppression are far more likely to be actively working to dismantle it. — location: [925](kindle://book?action=open&asin=B07WXNW2ZX&location=925) ^ref-40241

+---
 "Black boys can be misperceived as older than they actually are and prematurely perceived as responsible for their actions during a developmental period where their peers receive the beneficial assumption of childlike innocence." — location: [1003](kindle://book?action=open&asin=B07WXNW2ZX&location=1003) ^ref-24939

 ---